Opex-G/design-patterns/README.md

-# Some simple Design Patterns
+# Some simple Design Patterns writen in Java.